 Sao Tome & Principe, often just called Sao Tome a tinny island nation and the second smallest country in Africa only after Seychelles.
 A country that most people would have a problem pinpointing on a map.

-Located in the Gulf of Guinea, crossing the Equator, west of Gabon and south of Nigeria; Sao Tome was uninhabited until its discovery by Portuguese explorers in the 15th century.
+Located in the Gulf of Guinea, crossing the Equator, western coast of Gabon and south of Nigeria; Sao Tome was uninhabited until its discovery by Portuguese explorers in the 15th century.
 Today the population is no more than 190,000.
 Sao Tome received its independence from Portugal as late as 1975.
 It has since been one of the most peaceful countries in all of Africa.

-These two tiny islands that makeup Sao Tome & Principe are by far the cleanest places I have visited anywhere in the world.
+These two tiny islands that make up Sao Tome & Principe are by far the cleanest places I have visited anywhere in the world.
 There was no garbage along the roads outside the cities, and the rivers flowing through the country were crystal clear.

 But be aware: Sao Tome is far from being a budget-friendly destination.
 In fact, it’s one of the most expensive destinations I have ever visited.
 It’s also home to some of the best and most exclusive chocolate in the world as well as world-class coffee.

 Before I went to Sao Tome, I could hardly find any helpful travel information.
 This is the only (at least updated) travel guide to Sao Tome & Principe so you might have an easier time visiting this gorgeous island than I did (although I still had a fantastic visit in the end).

 Sao Tome & Principe, is as the name tells you, two different islands, with Sao Tome being by far the biggest one, and Principe being the smaller one.
 If you thought the main island was untouched, wait til you visit Principe.
 It’s just a 35-minute flight (only one flight a day) between them or a 6-8 hour boat ride.
 I will cover Principe properly in its post.